amaaradji/microcrystals_yolo/README.md

 ---

-### 3. Three-model comparison — YOLO11m / YOLOv8m / YOLO26m
+### 3. Three-model comparison,  YOLO11m / YOLOv8m / YOLO26m
 `run_yolo26_comparison.py`

 Trains and evaluates all three YOLO generations under identical conditions and produces a combined CSV for Table 2 in the paper.